AMRON / US - Robotics

 A broad robotics program can only be successful if the results are taken up by the broader community.
 Industry take up of results is thus essential to success.
 Through in industry liaison effort we plan to document good examples of technology transfer to work with venture capital companies and start-up incubators to provide examples and mechanisms for technology transfer.
 The technology transfer effort will have a strong links to current companies that utilize robotics and to major robotics providers.
 There is an expectation that this effort will have a direct link to industry organizations such as the Robotics Technology Consortium (RTC) and the robot industry association (RIA)

-Update NSF has sponsored the setup of a robotics virtual organization - the DC lingo for a robotis network.
+Update NSF has sponsored the initial setup of a robotics virtual organization - the DC lingo for a robotis network.
 The network is currently under formation, but details are emerging at the web-site - www.robotics-vo.us / www.robotics-vo.org.
 Please check the web-site for details